influxdata/kapacitor/README.md

 # Getting Started

 This README gives you a high level overview of what Kapacitor is and what its like to use it.
 As well as some details of how it works.
-For a guide to get starting using Kapacitor see [this guide](http://influxdb.com/docs/kapacitor/v0.1/introduction/getting_started.html).
+To get starting using Kapacitor see [this guide](http://influxdb.com/docs/kapacitor/v0.1/introduction/getting_started.html).

 # Workflows